tsolteg/creating-a-web-service/README.md

 - will expose or open port from Docker container to our operating system, allowing us to use a program such as MySQL workbench to connect to all the databases
 - If we do not expose the port, we will have to run commands on Cmd/Terminal to run SQL which is not ideal
 - Run either instances and it will start downloading and take a few minutes
-4. Once the image has been dowloanded, you can check the status of the container using ```docker ps ```
+4. Once the image has been downloaded, you can check the status of the container using ```docker ps ```

 **"healthy" or "up 10 seconds" means the container is running***
 ![docker status](https://user-images.githubusercontent.com/83501001/174443499-ff3290d2-a66b-4e95-84e4-8e5f054c0a89.png)

 5. You now have a docker container running with your MySQL database
-6. After that we can finally connect to database and some SQL queries
+6. After that we can finally connect to database and do some SQL queries
 - For this tutorial, we wil be using MySQL Workbench to connect
 - If you have not yet downloaded MySQL Workbench, you may do so at https://www.mysql.com/products/workbench/
 - You may use other IDE that works on your desktop and the process should be similar